Briggs & Stratton Storm Responder - 6250/8500W Portable Generator

 Zoom on the Briggs & Stratton Storm Responder

-In short, the Briggs & Stratton Storm Responder is a portable generator adequately designed for:
+To sum up, the Briggs & Stratton Storm Responder is a portable generator tailored for:

 - Food truck owners who do not wish to see their business interrupted under any circumstances